LETG/csw-harvester/README.md

 The host, port, database name, schema, user and password must be set in csw-harvester.py.

-The list of CSW is read from a CSV file ; an example is provided with sources-csw.csv
+The list of CSW is read from a CSV file ; an example is provided with sources-csw.csv.
+For each CSW, you can set a begin and an end record, and the number of records extracted with each step (for example, if set at 30, records will be extracted 30 by 30).
+Lines can be commented with #

 You can then run the python script csw-harvester.py with the following options :